adaptive-democracy/hopeful-path/talks/talk.democracy/slides.md

 ## Harberger Taxes

-achieves *highest and best use* for resources
+achieves highest and best *financial* use for resources

 ![](/drawing-11-1-harberger-taxes.png)